Estimate the signal from its noisy observation using a linear filter designed by minimizing the mean square error (Wiener Filter)

 • Steps:

 • 1.
-Generate Input Signal: Click the “Generate Message” button to generate the input signal.
+Generate Reference Signal: Click the “Generate Reference Signal” button to generate the reference signal.

 • 2.
-Generate Noisy Signal: Click the “Generate Noisy Signal” button to add Additive White Gaussian Noise (AWGN) to the input signal and generate the noisy signal.
+Generate Noisy Input Signal: Click the “Generate Noisy Input Signal” button to add Additive White Gaussian Noise (AWGN) to the reference signal and generate the noisy signal.

 • 3.
-Display Power Spectral Density (PSD) of the Noisy Signal: Click the “Show PSD for Noisy Signal” button to visualize the PSD of the noisy signal.
+Display Power Spectral Density (PSD) of the Noisy and Estimated Signals: Click the “Show PSD for Noisy Signal” and “Show PSD for Estimated Signal” buttons to visualize the PSD of the noisy signal and the estimated signal, respectively.

 • 4.
-Show Wiener Filter Coefficients: Click the “Show Filter Coefficients” button to visualize the Wiener filter coefficients, which minimize the error between the estimated signal and the original input message signal.
+Compute Wiener Filter Coefficients: Click the “Compute Filter Coefficients” button to compute and visualize the Wiener filter coefficients, which minimize the error between the estimated signal and the reference signal.

 • 5.
-Generate the Estimated Signal: Click the “Generate Estimated Signal” button to visualize the estimated signal produced as the Wiener filter output.
+Generate the Estimated Signal: Click the “Generate Estimated Signal” button to visualize the estimated signal produced by the Wiener filter.

 • 6.
-Generate the Residual Signal: Click the “Generate Residual Signal” button to display the difference between the original input message signal and the filtered signal.
+Generate the Residual Signal: Click the “Generate Residual Signal” button to display the difference between the reference and the estimated signal.